zynga/jasy/readme.md

 - Project Support (Bundling multiple projects)
 - Build scripts are plain Python and can do everything you want to do.
 No limitations.
-- Import Jasy and define your own tasks (using Python decorator "task")
+- Import Jasy and define your own tasks (using Python decorator "task") (See demo/generate.py as an example)

 Dependency Analysis
 -------------------